mwbowers/mwbowers.github.io/manuals/configuration/configure-job-idle-timeout.md

 ---
 title: Configuring Job Idle Timeout
+description: Maximize your system's efficiency and ensure optimal resource utilization with our step-by-step guide on Configuring Job Idle Timeout.
+This essential guide is tailored for system administrators and IT professionals looking to effectively manage job processes by setting appropriate idle timeouts.
+By adjusting the idle timeout settings, you can prevent unnecessary resource consumption by idle jobs, enhancing system performance and reliability.
+Whether you're working in a cloud computing environment, managing a server, or overseeing a network of computers, this guide provides the insights and instructions needed to fine-tune your job management strategy for better operational efficiency.
 ---

 Similar to a website session timeout, there is a Job Idle Timeout.
 The JobIdleTime is specified in minutes and direct the Monarch Server to terminate those jobs that have been idle for that length of time.
 A Job is considered to be idle if it has been ‘sitting’ on a screen waiting for user input for a ‘long’ period of time.
 The default is 20 minutes.